gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 charges.

 "Is something wrong, honored mistress?"
 Rojyar asked.
-I must have been grinding my teeth---a disgraceful habit, I know, but from time to time, one forgets oneself.
+I must have been grinding my teeth—a disgraceful habit, I know, but from time to time, one forgets oneself.

 "On the right, half-way up, where the blue-and-green pennant hangs.
 Is that one